 - The quality of the target data including valid names and numbers

-There are lots of factors that play a key part in the speed of success.
+There are lots of factors that play a key part in your likelihood of success.

 Cold is Harder

 In the most basic terms, regardless of which channel you use for business development, cold calling is harder than warm.
 It takes time to build a solid pipeline, not least due to some of the factors above.